ebaadazam/Servlets-and-JSP/README.md

 <h4><b>1.
 Calling a Servlet from another Servlet</b></h4>
 There can be several ways to call a servlet from another servlet in Java, depending upon the specific requirements of your application and the behaviour you want to implement<br>
 The two main approaches are <b>Forwarding</b> and <b>Redirection</b> which can be done using <b>RequestDispatcher</b> interface for forwarding and <b>HttpServletResponse</b> Interface for redirection.
-The RequestDispatcher interface, provided by the Servlet API, allows you to forward a request from one servlet to another servlet or include the response from another servlet in the response of the current servlet.
+The RequestDispatcher interface, provided by the Servlet API, allows you to forward a request from one servlet to another servlet or include the response from another servlet in the response of the current servlet.<br>

+<b>Using RequestDispatcher:</b> You can use the RequestDispatcher interface to forward a request from one servlet to another servlet or JSP.
+This is useful when you want the second servlet to process the request and generate the response, but the client is unaware of this redirection.<br>

+<b>Using HttpServletResponse:</b> You can also use the HttpServletResponse object to send a redirect response to the client, asking it to make a new request to another servlet.
+This approach is useful when you want the client to be aware of the redirection.<br>

+<b>Using URL Patterns:</b> If the servlet you want to call is mapped to a URL pattern in the web.xml deployment descriptor or using annotations, you can directly call that URL from the first servlet.<br>